MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/netsh/netsh-http.md

 ## show cachestate

 Lists cached URI resources and their associated properties.
-This command lists all resources and their associated properties that are cached in HTTP response cache or displays a single resource and its associated properties.
+This command either lists all resources and associated properties cached in the HTTP response cache or displays a single resource and its associated properties.

 **Syntax**